 Hastelloy 3mm electrodes with an electrode area of 4.75cm².

 Custom probes and electrodes are available on request.
-Contact Nick for more details.
+Contact Andrew for more details.

 Noise Reduction Probes can reduce mains signal polarisation of your test electrodes from as much as a few volts to just a few mV’s.
 The root cause of this problem is the different levels of mains pick up between the reference electrode and the test electrode.
 In a simple cell where the reference electrode is just a piece of metal immersed in the bulk test solution mains pick up is not generally a significant problem.
 The problem arises when the reference electrode is in its own separate solution.
 This is true for typical commercial reference electrodes and especially for any remote reference electrode connected to the cell via a salt bridge.
 For more information please view application notes for the noise reduction probe.